 Everyone loves animals and New York knows that too.
 The Bronx Zoo offers a bigger experience as the largest metropolitan zoo in the world but if you are not up for it you can just check out the smaller Central Park Zoo.
 Take that opportunity to have lunch and a walk around the huge park in Manhattan.

-- 3. Hit up the movie theaters to see what the latest showings are
+3. Hit up the movie theatres to see what the latest showings are

 The grass is definitely greener on this side and while you explore the city , a visit to world-famous Central Park is a must.
 After a couple of nights out on the exciting streets of the city, it would be refreshing to escape New York for a few hours and enjoy some sunshine in the park.
 Here are our top picks for the most beautiful parks in New York:

-- Central Park: Coming in at 3.4 square kilometers, it is the green heart of the metropolis and a must-see
+Central Park: Coming in at 3.4 square kilometres, it is the green heart of the metropolis and a must-see